bibhubhatta/cmps366-pente-prolog/log/log.md

 - Test and implement predicate to get_neighboring_stones 0.5
 - Test and implement predicate to get diagonals 1.5
 - Test and implement predicates to get_all_diagonals 2.0
+- Test and implement predicates to get_all_board_sequences 0.75